 What is Coastal Revitalisation?

 Part of the City of Newcastle’s vision to become a smart, liveable and sustainable global City is the revitalisation of our coastline.
-The large-scale infrastructure program aims to provide facilities of a high enough standard - in terms of amenity and aesthetics delivered by inspired design - to attract people to live, work, play and invest in Newcastle.
+The large-scale infrastructure program aims to provide facilities of a high standard to attract people to live, work, play and invest in Newcastle.

-Our Coastal Revitalisation Program delivers projects within the Coastal Reserves between Stockton and Merewether and involves:
+Our Coastal Revitalisation Program delivers projects along our coastline between Stockton and Merewether and involves: